When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-The Bosch Purion display, is simplistic and functional.
+The Bosch Purion display is simplistic and functional.
 Speed, battery and trip are all available.
-There are also integrated controls to increase / reduces assist levels, plus a 6km walk function.
+There are also integrated controls to increase/reduce assist levels, plus a 6km walk function.

 Bosch PowerPack 400Wh Battery + optional 2nd Battery

-With the dual batteries fitted you would have a potential battery range of 140 miles (2 x500Wh), making the GSD totally viable in a commercial capacity (courier bike) or used for touring.
+With the dual batteries fitted, you would have a potential battery range of 140 miles (2 x500Wh), making the GSD viable in a commercial capacity (courier bike) or used for touring.

 As you would expect from a load lugger like the GSD, gearing is of paramount importance.
 The Tern uses Shimano’s excellent Deore 1 x 10, using a Shadow+ rear derailleur with an 11-36 cassette.

 Up front is a small 20t chainring, but this is increased by a factor of 2.45 due to the Bosch motor’s internal design.
 This gives you a 49t front chainring, which will be ideal for city riding.

 There is the option to change the front chainring for anything from a 14t – 22t, so if you live in a very hilly area you can easily lower the gearing if required.

 Another important factor that cannot be overlooked with a cargo bike is braking.
 Imagine descending a steep hill loaded up to the gunnels with stuff.